ZouYang31/ZouYang31.github.io/_pages/about.md

-As a PhD student at Dartmouth College, I develop machine learning and causal inference methods to better understand human behavior and improve decision-making, with a particular interest in health-related societal challenges.
+As a PhD student at Dartmouth College, I work on advancing the foundations of causal machine learning and designing data fusion algorithms for health and social applications.

+I am currently a member of <a href="https://bijanmazaheri.com/"> Professor Bijan Mazaheri's lab</a> where I study the intersection of machine learning and causal inference.
+Our group focuses on challenges that arise when synthesizing information from multiple datasets, modalities, and batches into machine learning and AI models.
 Before moving to Hanover, I spent two years working as a Data Scientist and Data Analyst at a tech company and several AI startups.
 I hold an MS from both Cornell University and Boston University, and a BA from Rutgers University.

-I am currently a member of <a href="https://bijanmazaheri.com/"> Professor Bijan Mazaheri's lab</a> where I study the intersection of machine learning and causal inference.
-Our group focuses on challenges that arise when synthesizing information from multiple datasets, modalities, and batches into machine learning and AI models.
 I was fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Marshall Van Alstyne</a> at BU.
 I was also privileged to collaborate with <a href="https://www.aeghassami.com/">Professor AmirEmad Ghassami</a> from the Department of Mathematics and Statistics and <a href="https://www.childrenshospital.org/directory/julia-r-koehler">Professor Julia R. Köhler</a> from Harvard Medical School on projects addressing community health issues using causal inference.